kadikraman/react-native-v2/lessons/code-style.md

 ---
 path: '/code-style'
 title: 'Adding a linter'
-order: 17
+order: 21
-section: 'Beyond Basics'
+section: 'Extra Credit'
 description: 'Kadi explains the importance of consistent code style and we install a linter'
 ---